This article features the best free autotune VST plugins. For more music software categories, return to Free VST Plugins.

 Unlike Graillon 2 and MAutoPitch, GSnap will only work on Windows-based systems.
 It does come with a very well-written manual, though.
 The instructions are worth reading if you decide to use GSnap as your go-to autotune effect.

 Download: GSnap (32-bit & 64-bit VST plugin format for Windows & macOS)

 KeroVee by g200kg

 KeroVee is another old-school pitch correction tool, released way back in 2010.
 Although it looks somewhat less slick than the previous three autotune VSTs on this list, KeroVee’s feature set is right on par with the competition.
 In fact, it also features the MIDI input mode seen in GSnap.

 Although MIDI input isn’t required for that classic “T-Pain autotune effect,” the feature is convenient if you want absolute control over the vocal pitch.
 In a way, KeroVee is closer to Celemony Melodyne than Antares Auto-Tune.

 But apart from that, KeroVee can also operate in automatic “free autotune” mode, just like Graillon 2 and MAutoPitch.

 One area in which KeroVee doesn’t shine, though, is system compatibility.
 It will only work as a VST plugin in Windows-based digital audio workstations, so macOS users are out of luck here.

-If you’re using an older DAW on Windows, KeroVee could be the best option for a free autotune plugin.
-It uses almost zero CPU resources and works great on 32-bit systems.
+If you’re using an older DAW on Windows, KeroVee could be the best option for a gratis autotune plugin.
+It uses almost zero CPU resources and works great on older 32-bit systems.

 Download: KeroVee (32-bit VST plugin format for Windows)